vermicida/wit-bot-test/README.md

 Navigate the server in a browser _et voilà_!

-The conversation must flow this way.
+The conversation must flow this way:

 - Bot: Connected
 - You: What's the weather?
 - Bot: Where exactly?